chillerlan/php-qrcode/README.md

 ## Info

 This library is based on the [QR code implementation](https://github.com/kazuhikoarase/qrcode-generator) by [Kazuhiko Arase](https://github.com/kazuhikoarase), namespaced, cleaned up, made extensible and PHP7 ready (among other stuff).
-The main intend is to use it along with a [Google authenticator implementation](https://github.com/codemasher/php-googleauth).

 ## Requirements
 - PHP 7+